-Probiotics are live bacteria that are naturally found in food.
-When you eat probiotics they make their way down into your gut, where there is literally an ecosystem of bacteria working to help your body.
+Probiotics are foods (or supplements) that contain live bacteria in sufficient quantities to provide a health benefit.
+When you eat foods that contain probiotics they make their way down into your gut, where there is literally an ecosystem of bacteria working hard to help your body stay well.
 In fact, you have more bacterial cells in your gut, than human cells in your whole body!

 This delicate ecosystem of bacteria is called your gut flora or gut microbiome.
 In an ideal situation, your gut microbiome should be made up of a wide variety of good bacteria because they all play different roles in keeping you healthy.
 Eating plenty of plant foods will help ensure you have enough good bacteria.

 Probiotic foods include yoghurt (with live cultures), some cheeses and fermented foods.
 However, not all fermented foods contain live organisms.
 Kefir, kimchi, miso and sauerkraut are examples of fermented foods that have been around for thousands of years, yet the quantity, stability and strain of bacteria is not well understood.
 While there is some evidence suggesting potential health benefits, more research is required.

 If you enjoy fermented foods, then certainly include them in your diet.
 If you choose to take a probiotic supplement, speak to your GP or dietitian first to make sure it is right for you.

 But after you consume probiotics, what happens to them from there?
 The good bacteria need to be nurtured and fed to stay alive, multiply and help keep your gut healthy – and that’s where prebiotics come in.

 Download our free nutrition fact sheet for expert dietitian advice on gut health.